margaretstorey/startup2024/milestone 3 - public beta.md

-# Milestone 3 - Final Presentation (Public Beta) (draft check back soon)
+# Milestone 3 - Final Presentation (Public Beta)

 Due April 5, 2024.
 Note:

 In this meeting, you'll have the opportunity to present the beta version of your project and share your experience with each other, the mentors as well as additional guests!
-Each team will have **10 minutes** followed by Q&A and questions by mentors, guests and other students.
+Each team will have **10 minutes** followed by Q&A with mentors, guests and other students.
 At around 4:30pm, we will have a small informal party to celebrate your accomplishments.

 We remind you that for this third milestone you are required to provide a fully functioning project, that will be evaluated by the mentoring staff.
 You will get valuable feedback regarding the expected final project configuration and scope.  **By the third milestone you should have completed your product** (except for some minor bugs which you may fix until the [Final Submission](/final%20submission.md)).